THE VARSITY MATCHES 2026

 With the Women’s Blues kicking off earlier in the day at 12pm and the Men’s fixture following at 3pm, StoneX Stadium will once again be packed with students, alumni and supporters from both universities.
 The atmosphere, part sporting spectacle, part reunion, is unlike any other in university rugby.

 A Varsity victory etches names into club history and ensures bragging rights for the year ahead.
 On the 28th of February, tradition meets ambition once more.
-Dark Blue or Light Blue — only one will leave London with the Varsity crown (I think we know!)!
+Dark Blue or Light Blue — only one will leave London with the Varsity crown (I think we know who!)!
 Don’t forget to get your tickets below and come down to cheer on the Dark Blues!

 Tickets